raspiduino/avr-x86/README.md

 ## How?
 AVR-x86 is based on [*Fake86*](http://fake86.rubbermallet.org/)'s core, ported to AVR by *corax89*.
 In the original version, binary is stored in a RAM array, then boot up and execute it.
 But AVR-x86 load the binary stored in a SD card to a *virtual RAM file* on the SD card.
 So you can have more RAM for the emulator than the AVR hardware's.
 That also means AVR-x86 can execute larger binary file!
+<br> It takes about one minute to load a 200K file.

 ## Why?
 For fun.
 It just a toy.